Certainty Blog

 Environmental Risks:

-To address these concerns, hospitality businesses must implement sustainable hospitality practices that reduce environmental impact while increasing efficiency.
-This includes the use of energy-efficient technologies, the implementation of water conservation measures, the implementation of waste management programs, and the procurement of local and organic food.
+To address these concerns, hospitality businesses must implement sustainable hospitality practices that reduce environmental impact while improving operational efficiency — deploying energy-efficient technologies, water conservation measures, waste management programs, and sustainable food procurement aligned with local and organic sourcing.

 Social Risks: